beeware/briefcase/docs/en/reference/platforms/android/gradle.md

 If the package is pure Python (i.e., it does not contain a binary library), that's all you need to do.
 To check whether a package is pure Python, look at the PyPI downloads page for the project; if the wheels provided are have a `-py3-none-any.whl` suffix, then they are pure Python wheels.
 If the wheels have version and platform-specific extensions (e.g., `-cp311-cp311-macosx_11_0_universal2.whl`), then the wheel contains a binary component.

 If the package contains a binary component, that wheel needs to be compiled for Android.
-PyPI allows projects to upload Android-compatible wheels (identified by suffixes like `-cp314-cp314-android_24_arm64.whl`).
+PyPI allows projects to upload Android-compatible wheels (identified by suffixes like `-cp314-cp314-android_24_arm64_v8a.whl`).
 However, at this time, most projects do not provide Android-compatible wheels.

 This is expected to improve over time.
-In the mean time, Briefcase uses a [secondary repository](https://chaquo.com/pypi-13.1/) to provide pre-compiled Android wheels.
+In the meantime, Briefcase uses a [secondary repository](https://chaquo.com/pypi-13.1/) to provide pre-compiled Android wheels.
 This repository is maintained by the BeeWare project, and as a result, it does not have binary wheels for *every* package that is available on PyPI, or even every *version* of every package that is on PyPI.
-If you see any of the following messages when building an app for a mobile platform, then the package (or this version of it) probably isn't supported yet:
+If you see any of the following messages when building an app for Android, then the package (or this version of it) probably isn't supported yet:

 * "Could not find a version that satisfies the requirement"
 * "No matching distributions available for your environment"